 Earlier manifestations of the project include an immersive installation preview version exhibited at the Sonic Environments Conference (ICMC / NIME 2016) in Brisbane, and a quadraphonic live performance at EARSHOTS! concert series, One Hundred Years Gallery, London in July and September 2016 respectively.

-Thanks to the funders and supporters of this project: Mamirauá Institute (Tefé, Amazonas), SARC-Sonic Arts Research Centre (Belfast), LASom-Laboratorio de Acústica e Artes Sonoras, Instituto de Artes, UNICAMP (Campinas-São Paulo), T-37 (Madrid), Santander Foundation UK, Sound and Music´s Francis Chagrin Award.
+This project has been produced thanks to the generous support of many individuals and various artistic and scientific organisations in Brazil, Spain and the United Kingdom: Mamirauá Institute (Tefé, Amazonas), SARC-Sonic Arts Research Centre (Belfast), LASom-Laboratorio de Acústica e Artes Sonoras at the Instituto de Artes, UNICAMP (Campinas-São Paulo), T-37 (Madrid), Santander Foundation UK, and Sound & Music (London).